Frequently Asked Questions

 A – Please read through the information on our careers pages and these FAQs, if you are unable to find the answer to your question please email via firstname.lastname@example.org and add ‘PC Application – General Query’ to the subject line.

 A – All routes into policing at WMP will now incorporate formal study to Level 6 or higher.
-We are currently recruiting for new joiners who will undertake the degree apprenticeship programme; if you already have a degree there will be opportunities open to you in the future that will enable you to study for a postgraduate diploma instead.
+We are currently recruiting for new joiners who will undertake the degree apprenticeship programme and the degree holder entry programme.
 The third route of entry is via a pre-join degree external to West Midlands Police, which some universities are beginning to offer.

 Q – Will I need to pay tuition fees?

 Q – Will I have to attend university for lectures?

 A – Learning is flexible.
 Our students will log into Staffordshire University systems for distance learning and some face to face lectures will be delivered by the university but here in the West Midlands.